-The internship component of the MA in Sound Arts and Industries is the culminating experience of the program where students apply what they have learned in the classroom to a real-world setting.
-The internship also provides valuable industry experience that will give students a valuable edge in their career development.
+The internship component of the MA in Sound Arts and Industries is the culminating experience of the program where students apply what they have learned in the classroom in an experiential format.
+The internship also can provide industry experience that will give students a valuable edge in their career development.

 While students are completing their internship or thesis, they are enrolled in a 3-credit online course that provides a structure for maximizing their experience through learning objectives, industry research, network building, as well as career planning for post-graduation.

 How do students find an internship?

 Students have access to the resources of External Programs, Internships, & Career Services (EPICS) and Northwestern Career Advancement (NCA) for their internship search.
-A dedicated EPICS liaison for the MA in Sound Arts and Industries program assists students with their search, providing opportunity leads, feedback on application materials, and coaching.
+Students can receive support with their search, feedback on application materials, and coaching.

 When can I complete my internship?